cozy/cozy-client-js/docs/index.md

 Reminder about cozy architectures
 ---------------------------------

-There is currently two actives cozy architectures :
+There is two actives cozy architectures :

 - The first, thereafter named **v2** is the existing cozy structure.
-It is based on 1 container / user with several node.js process in each container (cozy-data-system, cozy-proxy, cozy-home, 1 process per app).
+It's based on 1 container / user with many node.js processes in each container (cozy-data-system, cozy-proxy, cozy-home, 1 process per app).
 - The second, thereafter named **v3** is the new cozy-stack ([repository](https://github.com/cozy/cozy-stack)).
-It is based on go and aim to support multiple user on a single process.
+It's based on go and aim to support multiple user on a single process.

-**v2** supported both **server-side** applications with their own node.js process and **client-side** application which only run in the user browser.
+**v2** supported both **server-side** applications with their own node.js process and **client-side** applications which run in the user browser.

-**v3** will only support **client-side** application.
+**v3** will not support **server-side** applications.
+We will support server side modules managed by server administrator, but the applications themselves will all be **client-side** application.

 This repository provides a library which allows you build a **client-side** application compatible with both version.

 The former javascript library for making client-side application was `cozy-browser-sdk`.
-We aim to deprecate it once the new `cozy-client-js` is feature equivalent.
+We aim to deprecate it once `cozy-client-js` reaches feature-parity.

 If you already have an application using `cozy-browser-sdk`, you can see what will change in the [transition document](./browser-sdk-transition.md).
 If you have any doubt, please open an issue!